New Zealand

 Multinational Take-overs

-Chesdale cheese was made by Butlands Industries, which also made other sandwich spreads.
-In 1981, the Muldoon government allowed Kraft (a part of the Philip Morris multinational group of companies) to buy 49% of Butland, on the grounds that it would allow more NZ cheese to be sold overseas.
+Chesdale cheese was made by NZ Cheese Ltd, part of Butlands Industries, which also made other sandwich spreads.
+In 1973, Kraft Foods of the USA began discussions about taking over NZ Cheese Ltd. In 1981, the Muldoon government allowed Kraft (a part of the Philip Morris multinational group of companies) to buy 49% of all of Butland, on the grounds that it would allow more NZ cheese to be sold overseas.

 But Kraft failed to keep the promises it made before the Butlands takeover, which included wider markets, especially access to the United States.
 Instead, in August 1989, Kraft bought the remaining 51% of Butlands it did not already own.